zio/zio-http/docs/website/docs/v1.x/dsl/server/index.md

         ).provideCustomLayer(ServerChannelFactory.auto ++ EventLoopGroup.auto(2))
         .exitCode
     ```
-   **Note**`ServerChannelFactory.auto ++ EventLoopGroup.auto(num Threads)` is supplied as an external dependency to choose netty transport type.
+   **Tip :** `ServerChannelFactory.auto ++ EventLoopGroup.auto(num Threads)` is supplied as an external dependency to choose netty transport type.
 One can leave it as `auto` to let the application handle it for you.
    Also in `EventLoopGroup.auto(numThreads)` you can choose number of threads based on number of available processors.

 ### Binding Server to a socket address